keymetrics/doc-pm2/ch/plus/guide/modules.md

 $ npm install pm2 -g
 ```

-2- [Go to Keymetrics](https://app.keymetrics.io/#/) and create a new account
+2- [Go to PM2 Plus](https://app.keymetrics.io/#/) and create a new account

-3- Create a bucket and then follow the instructions to link your local PM2 to Keymetrics
+3- Create a bucket and then follow the instructions to link your local PM2 to PM2 Plus

 4- Install a simple module